 Sr. Policy Director

 Former GSSA president and current Sr. Policy Director.
-McManus is a former media director for Earthjustice, a national environmental non-profit, a lifelong conservationist, former commercial and current recreational fisherman, and a former 15 year news executive with CNN.
+McManus is a former media director for Earthjustice, a national environmental non-profit, a lifelong conservationist, a former commercial and current recreational fisherman, and a former 15-year news executive with CNN.

 Barry Nelson